MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-edit-tables.md

 To remove a table from your app, select **More options** to the right of the table name then select, **Remove**.

 > [!NOTE]
-> When you remove a table, the table is removed not deleted.
+> When you remove a table, the table is removed and not deleted.

 > [!div class="mx-imgBorder"]
 > ![Remove a table.](media/tables/remove-table-8.png)